pyvista/pyvista/doc/user-guide/what-is-a-mesh.rst

     mesh.plot(scalars='my cell values', cpos=cpos, show_edges=True)

-Here's a comparison of point data vs. cell data and how point data is interpolated across cells when mapping colors.
+Here's a comparison of point data versus cell data and how point data is interpolated across cells when mapping colors.
 This is unlike cell data which has a single value across the cell's domain:

 .. pyvista-plot::